How to Patch a Pool with Water in it

 If a pool does not look clean, guests do not want to get in.
 Keep the pool clean by regular brushing of the walls and vacuuming of the floor.
 This is part of a good commercial swimming pool maintenance routine.
 Brushing the walls keeps the walls clean and prevents algae from growing on them.

-Vacuum the pool as part of daily maintenance.
+Pool cleaning should include daily vacuuming.
 Whether you use a manual commercial vacuum or a robotic vacuum, removing debris from the pool floor is imperative.
 Not taking the time to keep the pool clean and clear, can lead to problems with both the pump and filter.

 New Call-to-action